Anthrobotics/anthro-docs/docs/TO-DO.md

 - [ ] Develop ablative coatings
 - [ ] Develop microfluidic systems to augment IMUs

+### electrical

+- [ ] Source LiFePO4 cells for custom battery
+- [ ] Design, build and test custom hot-swap battery
+- [ ] Integrate custom BMS into battery pack design
+- [ ] Wire power distribution system
+- [ ] Develop a deployable cable tether for charging the battery without removing it (built into the tail, or coiled inside the body)

 ### motor-systems

 - [ ] Source BLDC winding machines